AllenNeuralDynamics/harp.device.quac/README.md

 For fully worked examples of the above steps, see the examples in the [software](./software) folder.

+> [!NOTE]
+> While waveforms on the SD card will remain on the card until they are deleted, *Player* settings for any *Player* do not persist across device power-cycles or resets.

 *Player* Settings are detailed below for each *Player*.

 ### Common Settings